 There aren’t many things we wouldn’t try in our quest to get a better night’s sleep, which is why we’re all about keeping up with the latest trends in the sleep space.
-From sleep accessories that are as fashionable as they are functional to the cannabinoid that could replace CBD as a sleep aid, here are four sleep trends we’re predicting will be all the rage come 2023.
+From sunrise alarm clocks to the continued reign of sleep tourism, here are four sleep trends we’re predicting will be all the rage come 2024.

 4 Sleep Trends That Could Help You Feel More Rested in 2024, from Sunrise Alarm Clocks to Smart Beds

 What if your bed could lull you to sleep with a full-body massage and guided meditations?
 Spoiler alert: It can, as smart beds are gaining more and more traction in the sleep world.
 A smart bed, also known as a connected bed or an intelligent bed, is a mattress that incorporates advanced technology to enhance the sleep experience.
 Senior editor Dana Dickey recently had the chance to sleep on the Bryte Balance Smart Bed, which features sensors that ease pressure as sleepers move during sleep, app-enabled ability to adjust bed to preferred softness, full-body massage settings timed to relax you before sleep, nightly sleep score reports and more high-tech features aimed at promoting sleep health.
 The only rub?
 These things are pricey.
 As in, a queen-sized smart bed from Bryte will set you back a cool $6300.
 Luckily, though, they’re available at hotels around the world so you can try them out while waiting for more brands to enter the market and hopefully drive prices to a more affordable level.